-- 1. With the engine off, compress the left-hand (rear) brake lever and attempt to move the ATV. - 2.
+- 1. With the engine off, compress the left-hand (rear) brake lever and engage the brake lever lock; then attempt to move the ATV. - 2.
 If the rear wheels are locked, it is serviceable. - 3.
 If the rear wheels are not locked, bleed the brake system or replace the pads as necessary.